graphpaperpress/Sell-Media/README.md

 * Added POT file

+1.5.1
+---
+* Added Paypal log.txt file to admin and additional Paypal test emails
+* Added option to change sort order on archive pages
+* Added POT file
+* US State list is no longer required, this was causing issues for users outside of the US

 1.5
 ---
-* US State list is no longer required, this was causing issues for users outside of the US
 * Fixing issue where a generic function needed to be prefixed

 1.4.9